Home Warranty vs Homeowners Insurance - What's the difference?

 What is a Home Warranty?

-A home warranty is a service contract that provides for repair or replacement of your system components and appliances that fail due to age and standard wear and tear.
-For instance, components of your HVAC, electrical, and plumbing, kitchen appliances and washer/dryer are all typically covered under this warranty.
+A home service plan is a service contract that provides for the repair or replacement of major components of your systems and appliances that fail due to age and standard wear and tear.
+For instance, parts of your kitchen appliances, washer and dryer, and HVAC, electrical, and plumbing systems are all typically covered under this home service plan.
 You can also cover larger systems like your pool and spa.

 Home warranties typically have 12-month contract terms and, unlike homeowners insurance, are not mandatory to obtain a mortgage.
 A home service plan is purely elective – typically coming after you have already purchased a home—but it’s a smart purchase.
 Home service plans can be purchased for a low monthly cost, with add-on coverage for items like roof leak repair or pools and spas available for an additional cost.